dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-01-19-toric_code-intro.md

 **Exercise:** Convince yourself (in drawing) that this observation is true.
 {:.message}

-Equipped with the observation above it is easy to show why creation of single (or more generally any odd number of) excitations is impossible: this would violate the condition in the above <a href="eq:observation">equation</a> which holds throughout.
+Equipped with the observation above it is quite easy to show why creation of single (or more generally any odd number of) excitations is impossible: this would yield the product of vertex/plaquette operator eigenvalues to be $-1$ and to violate the condition in the above equation which holds throughout.

 ### Loop excitations and error correction